fission/fission.io/content/en/blog/8-must-know-serverless-terms.md

 What that meant is that a lot of us developers had to get a hang of the serverless world.
 So to help all of you looking to get started with the serverless journey, here are the **8 Must Know Serverless Terms** you should know as a developer.

+{{< figure src="/images/featured/serverless-terms.png" alt="Planning to start your cloud native journey?
+Here are 8 Must Know Serverless Terms For A Developer." height="600" width="800">}}

 ## Starting Your Serverless Journey